 ABSTRACT

-Collisions between wildlife and vehicles are a major cause of death for many species worldwide.
-In Africa, many protected areas have main roads passing through them and traffic volume has substantially increased on these roads in the past few decades.
-In the same period wildlife tourism has grown which has resulted in an increase in the number of roads and traffic volume in protected areas.
-Despite this, knowledge on wildlife killed by vehicles (roadkills) within protected areas is limited.
-Here we investigate the incidences and pattern of spotted hyena (Crocuta crocuta) roadkills inside the Serengeti National Park, Tanzania, between 1989 and 2020.
-We expected roadkill incidence to increase over time, to more often occur on main roads and to mostly involve adult females who regularly travel long-distances, particularly during lactation.
-The pattern of roadkills was expected to reflect seasonal changes in the locations of vast migratory ungulate herds, which are the main prey of hyena.
-We found that roadkills were more likely on main roads which are ‘commuting’ routes for hyenas to both distant foraging areas and local anthropogenic food sources and where traffic is highest.
+Collisions between wildlife and vehicles are a major cause of death for wild species worldwide.
+In Africa, many protected areas are traversed by roads whose traffic volume has substantially increased in the past few decades.
+In the same period, wildlife tourism has grown which has contributed to an increase in the number of roads and traffic volume.
+Yet, knowledge on wildlife killed by vehicles (roadkills) within protected areas is limited.
+Here we investigate the incidence and pattern of spotted hyena (Crocuta crocuta) roadkills inside the Serengeti National Park, Tanzania, between 1989 and 2020.
+We expected roadkill incidence to increase over time, to occur on main roads more often and to involve mostly adult females who regularly travel long-distances, particularly during lactation.
+Patterns of roadkills were expected to reflect seasonal changes in the locations of vast migratory ungulate herds, which are the main prey of hyenas.
+Roadkills (n = 87) were indeed more likely on main roads, which are ‘commuting’ routes for hyenas to both distant foraging areas and local anthropogenic food sources, and where traffic was highest.
 Adult females, particularly high-ranking ones, suffered the highest levels of road mortality.
-Our results highlight the threat posed by traffic to wildlife in protected areas and the importance of mitigation measures such as speed limits and restricted night driving to limit roadkills of nocturnal species.
+Our results reveal the threat posed by traffic to wildlife in protected areas and the importance of mitigation measures such as the enforcement of existing regulations on night driving and speed limits, especially during the seasons that the prey herds are present (or something like thatS).

 KEYWORDS

-roadkills, road ecology; protected areas; human-wildlife conflicts; Crocuta crocuta; large carnivore; predator-prey relationships
+roadkills, road ecology; protected areas; human-wildlife conflicts; Crocuta crocuta; large carnivore; predator-prey relationships; carnivore ecology, wildlife conservation

 ARTICLE IMPACT STATEMENT